November 18, 2020

 In terms of the ruleset being used, it’s a bit of a mash-up.
 I’ll primarily be using the White Box (that’s the original edition without any supplements).
 But I’m also including some supplemental rules, like the Thief Class from Greyhawk.
 I’ve also got a copy of the ’83 Mentzer Basic Set, which has some clear differences from the original edition.
 This is mostly for on-the-spot clarifications for when (not if) I get totally lost.

 For those who are curious, I’ll be running mostly homebrewed scenarios in a non-specific D&D setting.
-One of my players asked me what setting the game was in, and I laughed and said I couldn’t say.
+One of my players asked me what setting the game was in, and I laughed and said I don’t know enough of the lore of D&D realms to say for sure, much to my friend’s dismay.
 (Sorry Steven.)